mage-ai/mage-ai/README_dev.md

 Some Python packages assume a few core functionalities that are not available on Windows, so you need to install these prerequisites, see the fantastic (but archived) [pipwin](https://github.com/lepisma/pipwin) and [this issue](https://github.com/lepisma/pipwin/issues/64) for more options.

 Please report any other build errors in our Slack.

+### ModuleNotFoundError: No module named 'x'

+If there were added new libraries you should manually handle new dependencies.
+It can be done in 2 ways:

+1. `docker-compose build` from project root will fully rebuild an image with new dependencies - it can take lots of time
+2. `pip install x` from inside the container will only install the required dependency - it should be much faster